-Shareholders are added by purchasing stock in the corporation (providing money or services in exchange for shares in the corporation).
+Depending on whether you’re adding shareholders, directors, or officers to your corporation, there are different ways to handle each addition.
+Shareholders are added when they purchase stock in the corporation (providing money or services in exchange for shares in the corporation).
 The stock sale would be approved by the existing shareholders and may depend on your Corporate Bylaws.

 Adding or removing Directors or Officers is an internal company decision best addressed by your company Bylaws as well.
 If you have not adopted Corporate Bylaws or held an organizational meeting, then the corporation doesn’t have a formal agreement on adding or removing Directors and Officers or approving the sale (or transfer) of stock.